 Following the hearings by the magistrates, William Ibberson, George Pickering and William Pratt were amongst a small group who walked free.
 The magistrates decided not to send anyone for trial when there was only one witness.
 In this case the only witness to identify those three was PC Goodall.
 The remainder were sent to the gaol at York Castle to await trail at the next assizes.
 Ostensibly, the reason was that it was better for public order that their trial was not held locally, but sending the men to York, rather than Wakefield gaol would have thundered out a powerful message that the authorities were treating the matter very seriously.

 The trial of the twenty-three prisoners was held in early March, and for convenience, the prisoners were split into three groups.
 The first group contained six alleged rioters who had attacked the cottages.
-It included John and William Beevers (No 52) and William Penny, a lodger at No 44, who did not have to make any defence.
+It included John and William Beevers (No 52) and William Penny, a lodger at No 44.
+Penny did not have to make any defence.
 The judge ruled that the evidence against him was too slight and instructed the jury to find him not guilty.
 The other five were convicted and John Beevers was sentenced to five years penal servitude for his part in leading the riot.
 William Beevers was jailed for fifteen months.

 The final group contained John Gee (No 11), Joseph Briggs Howson (No 21) and James and Thomas Williams (No 44).
 Of these, only Gee, a 17 year old youth was convicted.
 His alibi which was from his mother and three next door neighbours was not accepted by the jury.
 He was sentenced to nine months imprisonment with hard labour, the lenient sentence being passed because of his age.